Humphrey-nyaga/Humphrey-nyaga/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Humphrey-nyaga" alt="Humphrey-nyaga" /> </p>

 - 🔭 I’m currently focusing on backend development using Java and Frontend using [React js](https://reactjs.org/)
-- 👯 Looking forward to collaborate on fullstack web projects
+- 👯 Looking forward to collaborating on full-stack projects
-- 🌱 I’m currently learning and building the backend using Java SpringBoot
+- 🌱 I’m currently learning and building the backend using Jakarta EE and SpringBoot
 - 📫 How to reach me:
 <p align="center">
  <a href="https://www.linkedin.com/in/humphrey-nyaga/">